MagicJinn/AllShipsAllSlots/README.md

 - Ships will not advertise their new slots on the shipyard screen
 - Ships will have their Forward and AFT text greyed out on the Hold menu
+- Your current ship will not automatically have the new slots.
+You will have to re-purchase your ship (or trade it in using Ship Storage).

-Fixing these issues would require **extremely invasive** patching, and do not affect gameplay.
+Fixing these issues would require **extremely invasive** patching.
 These will not be fixed.

 ## Configuration